JCGlez93/Predicting_FIFA_players_value/README.md

 ## **Overview:**
 This instructions will allow you to make a copy of the project locally.\
-Check test execution to understand how  to deploy the project.
+Check test execution to understand how  to deploy  and execute the Model_for_app.ipynb. \

-Model_for_app.ipynb file :
+I have created 2 extra files as a bonus so you can understand better the machine learning models and make investment decisions

-1-Extracts data from different sources \
+You can find the following executable files:

-2-Does data wrangling\
+- Model_for_app.ipynb : explains the dataset, does a random forest regression and creates an app that allows you to get the value of a player based on certain parameters.
-3-Executes a random forest regressor\
+- Bonus.ipynb :  explains the dataset and does more complex machine learning models.
-4-Creates an app where you can input different parameter and get the value of those players based ont the prediction.
+- under_rated_players.ipynb: explains the dataset, does a random forest regression and creates a csv with the value predicted vs reality.
+It includes a link to a tableau dashboard so you can interact with the list and take the best decision.